CalieR/tamagotchi-crud/README.md

 - Next I set up the frontend using Vite.
 I created a list to display all the tamagotchis in the db, a button to delete a tamagotchi and a form to create new tamagotchis.
 I also created a tamagotchi service to handle the api calls to the backend.
 Now I knew the basic CRUD app was connected and functional, I could park it and think about what I really want from this app and plan how to do that.

 - Styling was needed next, so I installed Tailwind and Daisy UI, then set about designing a bright landing page with basic header / main / footer sections.

+- Once the theme was in place, I added Clerk to handle login and authentication.
+Logged in users would either see their own tamagotchi, or a form to create a new tamagotchi if they didn't have one.
+Logged out users currently see a placeholder hero component that can have some more content added later.

+- At this point I started thinking about how I might need to structure the services more, because I want to add different routes for different types of users.
+An admin user can see a dashboard with all the tamagotchis, and a user can only see their own tamagotchi.
+I'll probably come back to the admin part later but I already have table / list components created to get that started.
+I'm also going to need an interactions service to keep a track of all the interactions the user has with their tamagotchi.

 ## What have I learned?